rwxrob/zet/docs/1916/README.md

 Make sure you just enable `push` events.

 Also, be sure to change the type to `json` on GitHub.
+The output in the `ngrok` web dashboard is so much easier to read as JSON.

 * [There's a GitHub webhook for pretty much everything](../1934)